Walter462/Sneakers/README.md

  - `store list`
  - `store`
  - `deal price`

 Now lets take a closer look at elements combinatorics based on the common sense.

 #### `decision` <--> `store list`
 `descision` is a result of searching the lowest `deal price`  in the `store list`.
 Hence "searching the lowest `deal price`  in the `store list`" is the relation type between these 2 elements.
-To make it more abstract we can recognise that as searching minimum value in a list algoritm.
+We recognise that as searching minimum value in a list algoritm.

 Output (algorithm returns a value): `descision` Algorithm (apply to input): find minimum